Orthogonal Fold & Cut: Abstract

 \section{Abstract}

-We characterize the shapes that can be produced by ``orthogonal fold \& cut'': folding a rectangular sheet of paper along horizontal and vertical creases, and then making a single straight cut (at any angle).
+We characterize the cut patterns that can be produced by ``orthogonal fold \& cut'': folding an axis-aligned rectangular sheet of paper along horizontal and vertical creases, and then making a single straight cut (at any angle).
 Along the way, we solve a handful of related problems: orthogonal fold \& punch, 1D fold \& cut, signed 1D fold \& cut, and 1D interval fold \& cut.